Valle de Bravo with Kids: A 5 Day Itinerary

 Hiking Mirador La Pena with Kids

-We weren’t in a hurry and the kids were having so much fun, that we pretty much let them as long as it was safe.
-The Mirador La Pena trail itself is still pretty steep, but it’s not that long of a walk to the summit.
+We weren’t in a hurry, and the kids were having so much fun that we let them climb and explore as long as it was safe.
+The Mirador La Peña trail itself is still pretty steep, but it’s not that long of a walk to the summit.

-Hiking Mirador La Peña in Valle de Bravo with Kids
+Celine Brewer and her daughter hiking Mirador La Peña in Valle de Bravo, Mexico.

-Along the way, there are many amazing viewpoints of the Lake Avandaro below, each better than the last.
+Along the way, there are many amazing viewpoints overlooking Lake Avándaro below, each better than the last.
 Near the top the kids discovered a small passageway into a small “cave”, which they thought was the greatest thing ever.

-Hiking with kids in Valle de Bravo, Mexico - Mirador La Peña hiking trail
+Dan Brewer hiking with his kids in Valle de Bravo, Mexico on the Mirador La Peña hiking trail.

 Where to Eat in Valle de Bravo with Kids

-Given Valle de Bravo is a weekend getaway for Mexico City’s elite, it’s no surprise there are great dining options.
+Given Valle de Bravo is a weekend getaway for people from Mexico City, it’s no surprise there are great dining options.
 Traveling with small kids means that we tend to eat take-away or at simple places with kid-friendly menu options.

 Here are the Valle de Bravo restaurants that we loved during our visit: